Kobo vs Kindle

 In this article, we will compare Kobo vs Kindle to find out the difference between them and what are the little and big things that set them apart.
 Depending on your requirements and budget, you can choose the Kobo or Kindle model that is a perfect match for your needs.

 Amazon is one of the pioneers in the e-readers industry.
-It has dominated the Canadian e-readers market from the very beginning – in November 2009 first Kindle e-reader was released in Canada.
+It has dominated the Canadian e-readers market from the very beginning – in November 2009, the first Kindle e-reader was released in Canada.
 Amazon is the largest manufacturer of e-book readers in the world.

 Kobo is a Canadian manufacturer of e-readers.
 Its headquarter is in Toronto - it is a subsidiary of Japanese corporation Rakuten.
 It is the second-largest manufacturer of e-book readers in the world.
 Kobo launched its first e-book reader in May 2010, just a few months after Amazon.

-Both Kobo and Kindle offer a full line of e-book readers for all kinds of budget.
-Each of them offers different models of e-readers: basic model (the cheapest model), the mid-range model, and premium top-end model.
+Both Kobo and Kindle offer a full line of e-book readers for all kinds of budgets.
+Each of them offers different models of e-readers: the basic model (the cheapest model), the mid-range model, and the premium top-end model.
 (Kobo Aura was discontinued in December 2019, and Kindle Voyage was discontinued in July 2018).

-Kobo models come in four different sizes (6 inches, 7 inches, 8 inches and 10.3 inches) while Kindle e-readers come in 2 sizes (6 inches, 7 inches).
-Only the Kobo Elipsa comes with an 10.3-inch screen and it is currently one of the largest e-readers in Canada.
+Kobo models come in four different sizes (6 inches, 7 inches, 8 inches, and 10.3 inches) while Kindle e-readers come in 3 sizes (6 inches, 6.8 inches, and 7 inches).
+Only the Kobo Elipsa comes with a 10.3-inch screen and it is currently one of the largest e-readers in Canada.

 Kobo and Kindle e-readers share many of the same tech specs and features.
 They all have long battery life.
 That is one of the major advantages e-book readers have over tablets and smartphones.
 A fully charged battery can last for several weeks without a need for recharging.